Peter Akinola: Relations with the Anglican Communion

-Akinola was among the Global South leaders who opposed the consecration of Gene Robinson, the first openly homosexual bishop in the Anglican Communion.
-This group successfully pressed for the voluntary withdrawal of ECUSA's representatives from the Anglican Consultative Council's meeting in Nottingham in 2005, although representatives did attend in order to make a presentation supporting full inclusion of gays and lesbians in the life of the Church, for which a vote of thanks was passed.
+Akinola was among the Global South leaders who opposed the consecration of Gene Robinson, the first openly gay bishop in the Anglican Communion.
+This group successfully pressed for the voluntary withdrawal of the Episcopalian representatives from the Anglican Consultative Council's meeting in Nottingham in 2005.
+However, there were representatives present who intended to make a presentation supporting the full inclusion of gays and lesbians in the life of the Church, for which a vote of thanks was passed.

-In August 2005 he denounced a statement of the Church of England's House of Bishops on civil partnerships and called for the disciplining of the Church of England and ECUSA on the grounds that the Church has not changed its position on same-sex partnerships.
-Since the Anglican Communion has historically been defined as those Churches in communion with the See of Canterbury, whose archbishop is head of the Church of England and thus primus inter pares in the Anglican Communion, this led to speculation that Akinola was positioning himself as a possible international leader of a more conservative church than the present Anglican Communion, which would no longer recognise the authority or primacy of the Archbishop of Canterbury.
-However, he attended the subsequent Primates Meeting in Tanzania in 2007, although he absented himself from all the celebrations of Holy Communion during that meeting.
+In August 2005, he denounced a statement of the Church of England's House of Bishops on civil partnerships and called for the disciplining of the Church of England and Episcopal Church because the Communion had not changed its position on same-sex partnerships.
+Since the Anglican Communion has historically been defined as those churches in communion with the See of Canterbury, whose archbishop is head of the Church of England and thus primus inter pares in the Anglican Communion, this led to speculation that Akinola was positioning himself as a possible international leader of a more conservative church than the present Anglican Communion, which would no longer recognise the authority or primacy of the Archbishop of Canterbury.
+However, he attended the subsequent Primates Meeting in Tanzania in 2007, but he absented himself from all the celebrations of the Eucharist during that meeting.

-In May 2007 he flew to the United States to install Martyn Minns, a priest who had left the Episcopal Church of the United States, as a bishop of the Church of Nigeria.
-Akinola reportedly ignored requests not to do this from both the presiding bishop and the Archbishop of Canterbury.
-However, the timing of the requests and their intent, relative to Akinola's departure from Nigeria is a subject of contention.
-The newly installed bishop indicated at a press conference that the intention was to replace the Episcopal Church of the USA (as an organ of the Anglican Communion) with a structure formed under auspices of the Church of Nigeria.
+In May 2007, he flew to the United States to install Martyn Minns, a priest who had left the Episcopal Church of the United States, as a bishop of the Church of Nigeria.
+Akinola reportedly ignored requests from both the presiding bishop and the Archbishop of Canterbury not to do this.
+However, the timing of the requests and their intent, relative to Akinola's departure from Nigeria, is a contention.
+The newly installed bishop indicated at a press conference that the intention was to replace the Episcopal Church as an organ of the Anglican Communion with a structure formed under the auspices of the Church of Nigeria.

-Akinola was one of the principal founders of the Global Anglican Future Conference, an international gathering of conservative and orthodox Anglican bishops and declared the Church of Nigeria in full communion with the newly created Anglican Church in North America, which was founded to create an alternative ecclesiastical structure to the Episcopal Church of the United States within the Anglican Communion.
+Akinola was one of the principal founders of the Global Anglican Future Conference, an international gathering of conservative Anglican bishops, and declared the Church of Nigeria to be in full communion with the newly created Anglican Church in North America, which was founded to develop an alternative—albeit one unrecognized by the Church of England—ecclesiastical structure to the Episcopal Church of the United States within the Anglican Communion.